 Introduction

-Hsi-mei Yang (courtesy name Zhengyao, 1916–1993), originally from Beijing, joined the IHP after graduating from the Department of Biology Department at Wuhan University, first as a research assistant to Ting-liang Wu and then as a research fellow in the Anthropology Department, where he largely engaged in ethnographic research and oversaw the study of the skulls excavated from the Yinxu archaeological site.
-In addition to his interests in ethnology and anthropology, Yang specialized in pre-Qin history as well as the history of naming and clan systems and of familial relationships.
-Following his retirement from the IHP in 1980, Yang returned to Beijing to live and continued his academic career with a position in the Institute of History at the Chinese Academy of Social Sciences.
+IHP Research Fellow Hsi-mei Yang (courtesy name Zhengyao, 1916–1993) graduated from the Department of Biology at Wuhan University.
+Joining the IHP in 1943, he first worked as an assistant under Ting-liang Wu (1894–1969) and then as a Research Fellow in the Anthropology Division (now Anthropology Department), where he largely engaged in anthropometric research and oversaw the study of the skulls excavated from the Yinxu archaeological site.
+In 1944, Academia Sinica convened the Preparatory Office of the Institute of Physical Anthropology, with Yang being reassigned.
+The Preparatory Office, however, was absorbed by the IHP in 1947, during which he returned to the Anthropology Division to engage in ethnology and anthropology research, later expanding into fields such as pre-Qin history.
+Following his retirement from the IHP in 1980, Yang returned to Beijing to live and continued his academic career with a position at the Chinese Academy of Social Sciences.